 In 2019 a new regime to enforce accessible online content at public institutions and the was/is introduced in a phased manner.
 I am lucky enough to have within my team someone with a passion for accessibility in digital learning environments.
 We had seen this change from further away than most and I had found the money to allow this individual to develop in this direction.
 This has enabled us to forewarn our Faculty early.

 As a manager I commission more than I do these days.
+My role is to set directions and make space for other practitioners.
 Some of the evidence of the units labour:

 Video 1 authored by Ghizzi Dunlop